mitiko/BWDPerf/docs/index.md

 ## Patterns

 We can use patterns as words.
 Imagine a regex "a*b".
 It can match "aab" and "abb".
 But it doesn't have to be a regex.
-The "<s>" token for example is also a pattern.
+The s token for example is also a pattern.

 The abstract idea is that a pattern can match more words (the s token, matching all words of all lengths) but at the cost of having to complement each match with extra data to say which word it actually matched.